aeisele/aeisele.github.io/content/posts/blogging-with-hugo/index.md

 # A NEW BLOG

 This is not my first blog ever.
 Over the years I've maintained and scrapped various personal webpages including weblogs.
-I've decided it's time for another one.
-I want to focus my writing here on tech and IT in whatever I consider to be the professional side - but who am I kidding, a blog is never strictly professional.
+Now it's time for another try.
+I want to focus my writing here on tech and IT in whatever one may consider to be the professional side - but who am I kidding, a blog is never strictly professional.
 Let's see how this goes. :wink:

 ## The Tech Stack

-I have some experience with both maintaining and running [Wordpress](https://wordpress.org/) blogs.
-So naturally I've been looking to try something new for me.
-While static page generators have been around for ages the whole idea seems to have grown into a valid option by now.
+I have some prior experience with both maintaining and running [Wordpress](https://wordpress.org/) blogs.
+So naturally I've been looking to try something else instead.
+While static page generators have been around for ages the whole idea seems to have grown into more than just a valid option by now.
 I guess we have to thank [github pages](https://pages.github.com/), [netlify](https://www.netlify.com/) and [AWS](https://aws.amazon.com/) amongst others for this trend.

 The cool thing is that running a static web page in 2020 is really no hassle anymore.
 Gone are the needs to think about